annieetang/color-sudoku/DESIGN.md

 ### Pseudo code for logic/algorithmic flow

-We anticipate the following modules or functions:
+We anticipate the following modules or functions: (more about algorithm)

 1. execute from a command line as shown in the User Interface
 2. parse the command line, validate parameters